Skip to content

 });

-An explicit and: { ... } wrapper is also still supported and is equivalent to passing those fields at the top level.
+An explicit and: { ... } wrapper is also supported and is equivalent to passing those fields at the top level when the query contains only AND conditions.

 Filter support is endpoint-specific